amaurybsouza/vivaolinux-contributions/README.md

 [rconfig_backup.sh](https://www.vivaolinux.com.br/script/Limpeza-dos-dados-do-rConfig-ferramenta-open-source-de-gerenciamento-de-configuracao)

-I published another script on vivaolinux portal, but it's status is "waiting".
+I published another scripts on vivaolinux portal, but it's status is "waiting".
 I'm sure that soon it will be published.

 ## Contributing